amsilf/sc-orchestration-pipeline/README.md

-markdownCopy# Infrastructure as Code Pipeline
+# Infrastructure as Code Pipeline

 This Azure DevOps pipeline orchestrates the build, deployment, and infrastructure management process using Docker, Helm, and Terraform.